imeuro/lauradarsie/wp-content/plugins/very-simple-contact-form/readme.txt

 == Changelog ==
+= Version 10.7 =
+* Re-added attribute to change the prefix of the email subject
+* By default this prefix is the title of your website
+* Fix: redirect to success or fail message when using the WPBakery plugin
+* Fix: undefined index

+= Version 10.6 =
+* Added extra clearfixes in stylesheet
+* Minor changes in code

 = Version 10.5 =
-* added extra CSS class to each field group
+* Added extra CSS class to each field group
-* this makes form customization much easier
+* This makes form customization much easier

 = Version 10.4 =
-* fix: undefined index
+* Fix: undefined index

 = Version 10.3 =
-* updated stylesheet
+* Updated stylesheet

-= Version 10.2 =
-* fix: red border color in case of field error
-* added setting to hide subject field
-* removed attributes for hiding subject field and activating confirmation email to sender
-* you should now go the settingspage to set both
-* after some discussion I have decided to remove the max character length of inputs again
-* removed attributes to change the max character length of form inputs

-= Version 10.1 =
-* fix: removed Content-Transfer-Encoding, because issue with Polish language (thanks matrixpoland)
-* plugin now uses the variable Content-Transfer-Encoding from the PHPMailer script
-* minor changes in code

 For all versions please check file changelog.